7 False Claims Act Enforcement Trends To Watch - Law360

 Key FCA Takeaways From FY 2020 And Expectations For Future FCA Enforcement

-Despite the decrease in FY 2020 FCA recoveries, the increase after the close of FY 2020 reveals continued enforcement focus.
+Despite the decrease in FY 2020 FCA recoveries, the increase in 2020 filings and the recoveries after the close of FY 2020 reveal continued enforcement focus.

 The approximately $2.2 billion recovered by the DOJ in fiscal year 2020 is the lowest total recovered since 2008 and marked a decrease of over 27% from the approximately $3.08 billion recovered in fiscal year 2019.